 Chapter 1: Fibres

-Coleman stubbed out the last bit of the cigarette against his boot.
-The forest around him was dim, the midday rays already hidden behind a thick blanket of iron clouds, and the drip and splatter of infrequent raindrops seemed to reduce the world around him to the clammy confines of his lean-to.
+Caldwell stubbed out the last bit of the cigarette against his boot.
+The forest around him was dim, the midday rays already hidden behind a thick blanket of iron clouds.
+The drip and splatter of infrequent raindrops seemed to reduce the world around him to the clammy confines of his lean-to.
 The manual said it was a Tent, Canvas, Standard - but the reality was a bit of a wet mess that barely managed to earn its title as a tent.

 Footsteps crunched outside, and the tent flap opened.
-Wicker was dripping wet, from his tartan cap all the way down to his muddied boots, but had a smile plastered across his face that showed more teeth than Coleman had seen on his face in a long time.
+Wicker was dripping wet, from his tartan cap all the way down to his muddied boots, but had a smile plastered across his face that showed more teeth than Caldwell had seen in a long time.

 Wicker grunted as he swung his own pack up and onto his back.
 Both of the men were laden with enough supplies to last them the next three or four days, if all went to plan.